9mmPterodactyl/Web-Application-Security-Methodology/README.md

 This differs from commercial penetration testing, where limited engagement timelines necessitate broader coverage and prioritized risk identification across the entire application.

+As a result, lower-severity configuration issues or defense-in-depth findings may be deprioritized in favor of exploitable attack paths.

 ---

 ## Vulnerability Classification Framework

 While vulnerability discovery in bug bounty research is driven by application-specific behavior and attack surface analysis, findings are evaluated and categorized using the OWASP Top 10 as a baseline framework.

-The OWASP Top 10 provides a consistent reference for identifying common and systemic web application risks (e.g., broken access control, injection, authentication failures),

-while deeper research focuses on less common implementation-specific flaws that fall outside generic scanning coverage.
+The OWASP Top 10 provides a consistent reference for identifying common and systemic web application risks (e.g., broken access control, injection, authentication failures), while deeper research focuses on less common implementation-specific flaws that fall outside generic scanning coverage.

 ## Phase 1: Initial Information Gathering